-Historical home sales and residential construction is important to consider because it reflects the sales trends for the region and may reflect the anticipated market conditions
+Historical home sales and residential construction is important to consider because it reflects the sales trends for the region and may reflect the anticipated market conditions in the future.

-Unemployment in the state was 6.2 percent as of December in the future.
 As Table 2.6 indicates, single family home sales in Pitt County sharply increased between 2002 and 2003.
 Multi-family home sales, on the other hand, have been much less than single family home sales in recent years.
 New construction of single family homes also exceeded the construction of multi-family homes over the period.
 The larger number of single family home sales could be a result of the strong buyer's market that swept the nation between 2000 and 2003.